-He designs dresses to fit black women and their bodies and gets a lot of his inspiration from architecture.
-“Sometimes its a curve in the window, it’s a pillar, it’s the interior, but that really gets me going,” he says.
+He designs dresses to fit Black women and their bodies and gets a lot of his inspiration from architecture.
+“Sometimes it's a curve in the window, it’s a pillar, it’s the interior, but that really gets me going,” he says.
 “Most of my clients really love form-hugging dresses and really appreciate their curves, so a lot of times it's me trying to enhance that with different types of lines and fabric embellishments, but it extends from architecture.”

-“There are a lot of wonderful black designers who do great things and who are very talented who are just trying to be seen and be heard,” he says.
-“I think the challenge for us is just to keep trying to be seen and to be heard just trying to get the right representation and get people to see what your good at what your talent is.”
+Even with so much experience, this might be the first you are hearing Thurin’s name.
+He says the fight for Black designers is continuous.
+“There are a lot of wonderful Black designers who do great things and who are very talented who are just trying to be seen and be heard,” he says.
+“I think the challenge for us is just to keep trying to be seen and to be heard just trying to get the right representation and get people to see what you're good at what your talent is.”

 Before entering the bridal world, Esé Azénabor was creating custom evening wear.
 It wasn’t until she started looking for her own wedding dress that she noticed a gap in the industry.

 “Before I made my own dress I wanted to do some research and go to some bridal stores to see what is out there, and I found that a lot that was out there catered to women with lighter skin as far as matching the lace or the illusion tulle,” Azénabor says.
-“So when you are a darker woman and you wear the dress it doesn’t match and that’s the only option you have.
+“So when you are a darker woman and you wear the dress, it doesn’t match and that’s the only option you have.
 You just end up wearing it but it’s not really made for you.”

-Now she makes dresses completely tailored to each bride, as most of her work bridal work is custom.
+Now, she makes dresses completely tailored to each bride, as most of her work bridal work is custom.